-Alumni awards recognize the incredible contributions to society that our graduates make.
-From community service to groundbreaking scholarship to government reform, Lewis & Clark Law School alumni consistently advance the legal profession.
+Alumni awards recognize the valuable contributions to society that our graduates and legal professionals make.
+From community service to groundbreaking scholarship to government reform, Lewis & Clark Law School alumni and their colleagues consistently advance the legal profession.
 If you know an outstanding colleague, friend, or fellow alum, please nominate them to be considered for an award.

 In celebration of the life of Joyce Ann Harpole ’79, the Harpole Awards recognize one attorney and one law student who work quietly in pursuit of justice while maintaining a sense of balance between their legal pursuits and their personal life that distinguishes them within their community.

 Each year, the Environmental Alumni Association (EAA) chooses one outstanding recent public interest environmental law graduate for the Williamson Award.
 EAA funds the award, which provides $1,000 for the new graduate to assist his or her pursuit of a public interest career.
 The award is presented by the environmental faculty at the Distinguished Environmental Visitor lecture.

 The Distinguished Business Law Graduate Award was instituted in 2004, and is awarded annually by the business law faculty and dean to a graduate of the law school who has demonstrated exemplary leadership, has made a positive mark on the legal or business profession, and whose accomplishments have brought honor and distinction to the law school.